 Welcome to My Blog

 My name is Annette McMillan.
 I love to make cards and other papercraft projects and this is my place to share my creations and other information.
-I have been a Stampin’ Up!
-Demonstrator in Canberra, Australia for over 10 years and papercrafting for 18 years or so.
+I have been a Stampin' Up!
+Demonstrator in Canberra, Australia for over 15 years and papercrafting for 22 years or so.
 I run card making classes for all skill levels and can offer in-home demonstrations for you and your friends.
-I also sell cards which can be stock or on commission.
+I also sell cards which can be stock or on commission. see more HERE.